BluFedora/BF-Job-System/README.md

 A Queue hold a list of `Task`s waiting to be executed.
 There are four different types of queues.

 - `MAIN` This queue has a guarantee that the task will be run on the main thread.
-- `HIGH` The queue mosts tasks will want to be pushed to.
 - `NORMAL` Slightly lower priority than 'QueueType::HIGH'.
 - `BACKGROUND` This queue has a guarantee that the task will never be run on the main thread.